 The AlgoDaily philosophy is this:

+To do something, no matter how tiny, is better than doing nothing.
+Small steps taken at a regular interval makes it easier to be consistent, which is the key to improving any skill.
 Systems, rather than raw willpower, help you achieve your goals.
 You need something that is automatic, hard to avoid, and predictable (like an email).

 When you register for the website, you are defaulted into the daily newsletter (if you leave the subscription box checked).